annarife99/Final-Project-MLOps/reports/README.md

 > *experiments.*
 > Answer:

-The overall structure from cookiecutter we've used is:
+The overall structure from cookiecutter used was:
-.dvc: contain the configuration files for dvc, a version control system for machine learning projects.
-.gitignore: git ignore file, used to ignore files and directories that should not be tracked by git
+.dvc: contain the configuration files for dvc, a version control system .gitignore: git ignore file, used to ignore files and directories that shouldn't be tracked by git
 LICENSE: license file
-Makefile: a Makefile is a simple way to automate common tasks README.md: contains information about the project requirements.txt: contains the project dependencies data.dvc: data version control file for dvc data/processed/test.pth: a processed data file for the test set data/processed/train.pth: a processed data file for the train set data/raw/: contains the raw data docs/: contains documentation files models/: contains the models and configurations notebooks/: contains the project's notebooks which we didn’t use. outputs.dvc: outputs version control file for dvc predict.dockerfile: a file that contains instructions to build a container image pyproject.toml: a file that contains the project's dependencies references/: contains project references reports/: contains the project's reports src/: contains the source code for the project which we used: src/features: to cbuild the features. src/models: to make the train model and the predict model, together with the config files for hydra and utils script for useful functions. src/visualitzation: useful images of how our model performs. test_environment.py: a script to test the environment tox.ini: configuration file for Tox, a tool for running tests in multiple Python environments trainer.dockerfile: a file that contains instructions to build a container image
+Makefile: simple way to automate common tasks README.md: contains information about the project requirements.txt: project dependencies data.dvc: data version control file for dvc data/processed/test.pth: processed data files (test set) data/processed/train.pth: processed data files (train set) data/raw/: raw data docs/: documentation files models/:  the models and configurations notebooks/: contains the project's notebooks which we didn’t use. outputs.dvc: outputs version control file for dvc predict.dockerfile: a file that contains instructions to build a container image pyproject.toml: a file that contains the project's dependencies references/: project references reports/: project's reports src/: contains the source code for the project which we used src/features: to build the features src/models: to make the train model its prediction, together with the config files for hydra and utils script for useful functions. src/visualitzation: useful images of how our model performs. test_environment.py: a script to test the environment tox.ini: configuration file for Tox, a tool for running tests in multiple Python environments trainer.dockerfile: a file containing instructions to build a container image

 ### Question 6